synesthesiam/novice/README.md

-skimage
+novice
 =======
 A special Python image submodule for beginners.

 Description
 -----------
-skimage is a simple wrapper around the Python Image Library (PIL) for beginners.
+novice is a simple wrapper around the Python Image Library (PIL) for beginners.
 It allows for easy loading, manipulating, and saving of image files.

 **NOTE: This module uses the Cartesian coordinate system!**